kakashidinho/nanowar-public/README.md

 	This HTTP Server will use port 8081.

-- On browser, open "http://localhost:8081/demo.html".
+- On browser, open "http://localhost:8000".
 The "localhost" part can be replaced by your host name or IP.
+  (optionally) you can open "http://localhost:8081/demo.html" to use the Pyhon HTTP server.